elCarda/simple-palindrome/README.md

 # Simple Palindrome Application
 This application validates user input and decide if the entered string is a palindrome or not.
 If you don't know what the palindrome is please follow this [link](https://en.wikipedia.org/wiki/Palindrome).

+## Known limitations
+* Application did not support extra unicode characters
+* User input is not limited.
+There are no guaranties that application will correctly work with extra long strings.
+* User lost history when refreshes the application. (use sessionStorage)

 ## Pre-requisities
 1. `node` in version `v6.6.0` or compatible
 2. `npm` in version `3.10.3` or compatible